OrangeMakers/Skumfidus/DISPLAYMANGER.md

-# Display Manager
+# OrangeMakers DisplayHandler (OMDisplay)

 ## Overview

-The Display Manager is a state machine designed to handle all display actions efficiently.
+The OrangeMakers DisplayHandler (OMDisplay) is a state machine designed to handle all display actions efficiently.
 It provides a non-blocking, optimized approach to managing LCD updates.
-The Display Manager is designed to run on a dedicated core of the ESP32, ensuring smooth and consistent display updates without interfering with other system operations.
+OMDisplay is designed to run on a dedicated core of the ESP32, ensuring smooth and consistent display updates without interfering with other system operations.

 ## Features